Q. Where can I purchase a Victorinox Swiss Army Watch?

 A. The movement is driven by an oscillating weight called the rotor.
 The movements of the arm cause the rotor to swing winding the mainspring automatically.
 No batteries required, it needs manual winding (via crown) every 24 hours to keep the mainspring tight and timing accurate.
 A mechanical watch does not have an oscillating wheel and has to be manually wound daily.

 Q. What is meant by the "jewels" in a watch movement?

 A. Synthetic rubies, also known as jewels, are used to increase the wear resistance of a watch movement's moving parts.

 Q. What is a quartz movement?

 A. The movement power is provided by a miniature battery, eliminating the need to wind the timepiece.
 Quartz movements provide time measurement accurate to within a few seconds per year.
 All Victorinox Swiss Army battery operated watches are equipped with quartz movements.

 A. The bezel is the frame that surrounds the crystal.
 The unidirectional rotating bezel, also known as a ratchet bezel, is used for measuring elapsed time.

-Q. How water-resistant are Victorinox Swiss Army Timepieces?
+Q. How water-resistant are Victorinox Swiss Army Watches?